Mike Bloomberg Announces Potential Impact of the Bloomberg Philanthropies American Cities Climate Challenge

 “Cities are the hub of American life.
 Roughly 80 percent of Americans live in urban areas, and the largest cities generate almost 85 percent of the country’s GDP.
 Globally, they account for more than 70 percent of carbon emissions,” said Bloomberg.
 “And while cities are where the problems are, they’re also where the solutions are.
 In the era of Trump, U.S. cities are taking up the mantle of climate leadership.
 That’s why we created the American Cities Climate Challenge—to help cities meet their ambitious goals and curb emissions where it counts most.”

 Including the actions winning cities are taking outside of the Climate Challenge, the 25 winning cities will be on track to eliminate over 75 million metric tons of carbon emissions over the next seven years.
-See more on the climate impact summary here.

 The American Cities Climate Challenge is a $70 million two-year acceleration program that empowers Mayors to deliver proven and innovative solutions that have the most quantifiable impact.
 With all 25 winners announced, the cities are embarking on the next phase of work as they start to implement their impactful policies and programs to cut carbon pollution.